camilagarciaau/matchy-desing-system-ropstar/README.md

 # Matchy

-Matchy is the design system behind **Ropstar Match** — a secondhand fashion discovery experience.
+Matchy is the design system behind **Ropstar** — a secondhand fashion discovery experience.
 This repo is a living docs site and playground: foundations, reusable components, and composed patterns, built as a portfolio case study rather than a published npm package.

 ## Run it